-- 1) Have you suffered a loss of consciousness, even momentary, or are you severely bleeding? - If either is the case, or if you suspect a head or spinal cord injury, seek immediate emergency medical care. - 2) Are you unwilling to move the body part? - If so, suspect a fracture and proceed with BE CALM for Bones. - 3) Are you unable to bear weight?
-(This is more than just pain with weight-bearing, but a serious unwillingness/inability to bear weight) - If so, suspect a fracture and proceed with BE CALM for Bones. - 4) Is the pain coming from a sharply painful, very specific spot on a bone (in other words, can you point to the pain with one finger?
+1. Have you suffered a loss of consciousness, even momentary, or are you severely bleeding?

+If either is the case, or if you suspect a head or spinal cord injury, seek immediate emergency medical care.

+2. Are you unwilling to move the body part?